 Every few minutes someone either slightly too large or with too much baggage would come past.
 We would be forced to stand up while they pinned themselves against us trying to get past.
-While we were stuck on the floor eating lunch, the guys in the carriage opposite us held up a peice of paper with hangman on it.
+While we were stuck on the floor eating lunch, the guys in the carriage opposite us held up a piece of paper with a hangman on it.
 We then proceeded to play hangman and eye spy through the glass wall with four English guys.
-We never actually spoke to them instead drawing and wiring on pieces of paper.
-All we had to do was slide the door open but instead we opted for this stranger method of communication.
-They inquireded whether Harrie needed medical assistance.
+We never actually spoke to them instead of drawing and wiring on pieces of paper.
+All we had to do was slide the door open, but instead, we opted for this stranger method of communication.
+They enquired whether Harrie needed medical assistance.
 When we explained she was just hungover, they offered her more alcohol instead.
-Just over half way through the journey a carriage finally became free.
-We then left our new friends for a much comfyer seat.
-In our new carriage they were highly amused by our conversation as we discussed the amount of graffiti in Berlin and Lucy noted her disappointment at the lack of penis graffiti.
-After this ordeal of a train journey I would highly recommend booking seats, especially in peak times.
-It might cost a little bit more but please learn from our mistakes.
+Just over halfway through the journey, a carriage finally became free.
+We then left our new friends for a much comfier seat.
+In our new carriage companions were highly amused by our conversation as we discussed the amount of graffiti in Berlin, and Lucy noted her disappointment at the lack of penis graffiti.
+After this ordeal of a train journey, I would highly recommend booking seats, especially in peak times.
+It might cost a little bit more, but please learn from our mistakes.

-Arriving in Prague the temperature difference was instantly noticeable.
-It was very hot and we had very heavy backpacks, so did what all poor tourists would do and stopped off for food in McDonald’s.
-This is when we encounter the new money czech crowns.
-I would recommend exchanging money before arriving in Prague.
-While they do accept Euros everything is almost twice the price paying in Euros rather than crowns.
+Arriving in Prague, the temperature difference was instantly noticeable.
+It was scorching, and we had hefty backpacks, so did what all poor tourists would do and stopped off for food in McDonald’s.
+I would recommend exchanging money before arriving.
+While they do accept Euroes, everything is almost twice the price verse paying in Czech Crowns.

-Our hostel was only a twenty minute walk from the station but with the heat and our bags it took us far longer.
-Upon arrival at the hostel I realised already this was more of what we had expected.
-We are staying at the Hostel & Pension Downtwon, it seems very colourful and friendly, offering different social activties all day and night.
-Each room has a different theme, ours appears to be peacocks.
+Our hostel was only a twenty-minute walk from the station, but with the heat and our bags, it took us a lot longer.
+We are staying at the Hostel & Pension Downtown, and it wasn’t like any of us had expected.
+It’s full of colour and very friendly, offering different social activities all day and night.
+Each room had its theme, we are still trying to work ours out, but it appears to be peacocks?

-Our room is big an spacious for 5 people.
-Although air con in this heat would have been great we instead have massive windows.
-This would be fine if there wasn’t a massive construction site opposite with loud builders.
-Other than this the location seems incredible right in the centre but not too noisy and the kitchen is massive in comparison to Berlin that involved a lot of juggling and waiting your turn to cook.
+Our room is big and spacious for five people.
+Although air con in this heat would have been great, we instead have massive windows.
+The windows would be fine if there wasn’t a massive construction site opposite with loud builders.
+Other than this the location seems incredible right in the centre but not too noisy, and the kitchen is massive.

-We are managed to find Lucy’s friend Vicky who is staying with us for our time in Prague.
-We spent the evening exploring the area around the hostel and stocking up on food from the tesco opposite.
-Wanting an early night we headed back to the room to relax and play cards.
+We managed to find Lucy’s friend Vicky who is staying with us for our time in Prague.
+We spent the evening exploring the area around the hostel and stocking up on food from the Tesco opposite.
+Wanting an early night, we headed back to the room to relax and play cards.